Hi friend and Welcome!

 - Headphone level knob

 - 2 balanced monitor outputs – ¼” TRS Jack.
 TRS vs. TS

 Summary and Backstory

-I didn’t have anything to power them however, and once again it was back to the internet to scour every page I could in hopes of coming to a conclusion.
+I didn’t have an interface, however, and once again it was back to the internet to scour every page I could in hopes of coming to a conclusion.

 What was that conclusion?

 To find the best and most affordable audio interface.

 I didn’t really have a budget other than I didn’t want to fork over my arms and legs.
 Lol.